xlabtechs/genx.doc/content/getting-started/index.md

 ### Usage

- Use this Command Line :
+After downloading this package open the terminal and  use this command line in your project root :
  ```
  php artisan admin:generate:all --sourceType=json --config="sample.json" --force=true
  ```